metin/ProAngularJS-Repo/README.md

 092-services-http: Illustrates how to use the $http service to get a JSON document.

 093-services-http-xml: Illustrates how to use the $http service to get an XML document.
 In this case, you are responsible for the parsing of the XML document yourself.

+094-services-http-config-transform-response: Illustrate how to use the transformResponse so that the XML parsing occurs automatically.